da804107/ClubHub/README.md

 # ClubHub

-ClubHub is a web application designed to help users interact with the Busy Minds Book Club, track their reading progress, and participate in discussions and events.
+ClubHub is the frontend capabilities of a web application designed to help users interact with the Busy Minds Book Club, track their reading progress, and participate in discussions and events.
 The platform includes features such as a personal dashboard, a calendar for upcoming events, a library for books currently being read, and user profiles.

 ## Table of Contents